Mr Creosote

-Mr. Creosote is a fictional character who appears in Monty Python's The Meaning of Life.
-He is a monstrously obese and rude restaurant patron who is served a vast amount of food and alcohol whilst vomiting repeatedly.
+Mr Creosote is a fictional character who appears in Monty Python's The Meaning of Life.
+He is a monstrously obese and vulgar restaurant patron who is served a vast amount of food and alcohol as he vomits repeatedly.
 After being persuaded to eat an after-dinner mint – "It's only wafer-thin" – he graphically explodes.
 The sequence opens the film's segment titled "Part VI: The Autumn Years".

 The character is played by Terry Jones, who directed the film.
 According to Jones, John Cleese, who played the Maître d'hôtel, struggled to keep a straight face saying "wafer-thin mint" and also struggled to get out of shot without bursting into laughter.

 Synopsis

-In the sequence, Mr. Creosote dines at a French restaurant.
+In the sequence, Mr Creosote dines at a French restaurant.
 The entrance of this morbidly obese middle-aged man is accompanied by ominous music.
-One of the fish in the aquarium exclaims, "Oh shit—it's Mr. Creosote!" as he passes, causing all the fish to swim for cover.
-The scene opens with a short dialogue between Mr. Creosote (who speaks with a coarse accent) and the maître d'hôtel (who speaks with a fake, exaggerated French accent), played by John Cleese:
+One of the fish in the aquarium exclaims, "Oh shit, it's Mr Creosote!" as he passes, causing all the fish to swim for cover.
+The scene opens with a short dialogue between Mr Creosote (who speaks with a coarse Cockney accent) and the maître d'hôtel (who speaks with a fake, exaggerated French accent), played by John Cleese: